 These delicious mini cheesecakes with vanilla wafers are the perfect bite-sized sweet treat!
 So easy and made with only 5 simple ingredients.
 The best quick and yummy dessert!

-I hosted a pampered chef party the other night (which was so fun) and decided to try out these mini cheesecakes.
-They turned out SO delicious and were really easy to make with only 5 simple ingredients!
-I used a classic cherry pie filling to make them, but you can easily make them with different toppings as well.
+For these mini cheesecakes with vanilla wafers I used a classic cherry pie filling, but you can easily make them with different toppings as well.
 They taste great with different kinds of fresh berries or hot fudge sauce on top.
-I will definitely be making them again soon!

 - Vanilla wafer cookies: I used these instead of the classic graham cracker crust.
 They taste amazing and there’s no extra work required!